 I moved from London UK to Vancouver Canada in 2015 and it was in my first 2 days when I was down at Granville Island surrounded by pigeons huddling from the rain under a roof that I knew I wanted to stay here for a while.
 Let me be clear!
 It had nothing to do with pigeons or rain (yuck & ick) but that’s just the exact time I can pinpoint knowing that Vancouver would be somewhere I could call home.

-—— A few tidbits for you if we have yet to meet… I love: hot yoga (so PNW yah?); learn about people and what makes them tick; collect and keep alive tropical plants (I’m buying a new plant every 2 weeks, it’s getting a little out of control); continually rearrange my apartment; stomp on crispy leaves (who doesn’t); go to watch improv comedy and belly laugh ——
+—— A few tidbits for you if we have yet to meet… I love: hot yoga (so PNW yah?); learning about people and what makes them tick; collecting tropical plants (I’m buying a new plant every 2 weeks, it’s getting a little out of control); continually rearranging my apartment; stomping on crispy leaves (who doesn’t); hummus; colours; going to watch improv comedy and belly laughing ——

 What's kept me busy in the past has been public relations, business development, partner relations and photography workshop facilitation.
 My focus since moving to Canada has been on working with impact companies, and I’ve had the privilege of supporting many of these as well as certified B Corps during my 2 years at business incubator, Spring Activator.